tmarra122333/Blackjack-21_transfer/README.md

 ## Objective of Game
 * Player attempts to beat the Dealer by getting as close to 21, without going over 21.
 * If Player hits Blackjack: 21, Player automatically wins.
 If Dealer hits Blackjack: 21, Dealer automatically wins.
-* If Player and Dealer hit Blackjack 21, its a tie or push.
+* If Player and Dealer hit Blackjack 21, Player wins.

 ## 52 Card Pack Rule
 * Standard 52 card deck